BokX1/InfiniteYieldWithAI/README.md

 **🧠 Cybernetic Intelligence**

 * **Context Injection:** The script reads the current server's player list dynamically.
-If you say "Kill ben," it knows whether you mean "Ben_123" or "BennyGamer" based on who is actually in the server.
+If you say "Goto ben," it knows whether you mean "Ben_123" or "BennyGamer" based on who is actually in the server.
 * **Recursive Error Correction:** If the AI generates a bad command (e.g., typos a username), the script catches the error, feeds it back to the AI with a `[FEEDBACK ERROR]` tag, and retries automatically.
 * **Knowledge Base:** Hardcoded syntax dictionaries for Movement, Visuals, and Admin commands ensure the AI adheres to strict Infinite Yield syntax.